 Royal Infirmary Library

-If you are a student at the university and wish to enquire about individual adjustments such as study rooms and reduced cost printing you should contact the Student Disability Service as soon as possible.
+If you are a student at the university and wish to enquire about individual adjustments such as study rooms and reduced cost printing you should contact the Disability and Learning Support Service as soon as possible.
 Their contact details can be found at the bottom of this webpage.
-None of the services mentioned in this document are instead of support you may receive from the Student Disability Service.
+None of the services mentioned in this document are instead of support you may receive from the Disability and Learning Support Service.

 Access is from the main entrance to the Chancellors Building.
 The library is located on the first and second floor.
 There is lift and stair access to both these levels.
 There is disabled parking located close by the chancellor’s building.